TheOmniOnic/TheOmniOnic/README.md

 # Hi there, I'm TheOmniOnic.
 Nice to meet you!

 I'm a teenage self-taught programmer.
-I primarily use `Python` and `Rust`, but I dabble a bit in `TypeScript` too.
-I mostly focus on web development, but sometimes go off course into game development, coding silly projects like Dash (which relies on HTTP for getting files) too.
-I have experience with `Django`, and plan to use the `RYSR` (Rust Yew SurrealDB Rocket) stack one day too.
-I used to use `VSCode`, but now program in `Helix`, but still keep it around just in case.
+I primarily use `Python`, `Rust` and `TypeScript`.
+I mostly focus on web development, but sometimes go off course into dump coding projects.
+I have experience with `Django` and `Angular`.